Cherreads

 "She is gone?" the queen asked quietly.

-A shadow stirred near the wall.
+A shadow shifted near the wall.

 "Yes, Your Majesty," came the reply.
 "The exchange was completed as ordered."